-The Regulations state that the permit holder must keep records comprising measurements (in cubic metres) of the volume of water taken each day, or each week if granted approval in writing from the relevant Consenting Authority.
+The Regulations state that the permit holder must keep records comprising measurements (in cubic metres) of the volume of water taken in each 15-minute period and electronically transferred to the Consenting Authority each day.

 The responsibility of ensuring that records are kept and reported to the relevant Consenting Authority lies with the permit holder (but they can be done by a representative of the permit holder).
-The requirements relating to the form of records kept is outlined in the Guidance for Consent Holders on Data Managementin Section D.
+The requirements relating to the form of records kept is outlined in the Guidance for water permit holders on Data Management in Section D.